Scotland v Australia: Duncan Weir replaces Ruaridh Jackson

 Moray Low retains his place in the front row, along with Ross Ford and Ryan Grant, who was a replacement against the Springboks.

-Captain Kelly Brown returns to the starting line-up, the flanker having been rested for Sunday's 28-0 defeat by South Africa and will be joined by Johnnie Beattie and David Denton in the back row.
+Captain Kelly Brown returns to the starting line-up, the flanker having been rested for and will be joined by Johnnie Beattie and David Denton in the back row.